Table of contents

 1. Navigate to https://YOUR-DNS/FederationMetadata/2007-06/FederationMetadata.xml to obtain your Federated Metadata XML.

-Configure SAML in Cloud One
+Configure SAML in Trend Cloud One

-5. Set Role attribute to: http://schemas.xmlsoap.org/claims/Group
+5. Set Role attribute to http://schemas.xmlsoap.org/claims/Group

-7. Set Name attribute to: http://schemas.xmlsoap.org/ws/2005/05/identity/claims/name and leave Locale attribute and Timezone attribute empty.
+7. Set Name attribute to http://schemas.xmlsoap.org/ws/2005/05/identity/claims/name and leave Locale attribute and Timezone attribute empty.

 8. Click Save.